 Here at City Market, we pride ourselves on offering the cream of the crop (no pun intended) when it comes to local dairy products.
-In terms of fluid milk, we offer a variety of options from Sweet Rowen Farmstead, Kimball Brook Farm, and a special collaboration Vermont Co-op Milk with our friends over at Monument Farms in Weybridge.
+We offer a variety of fluid milk options from Sweet Rowen Farmstead, Kimball Brook Farm, and a special collaboration Vermont Co-op Milk with our friends over at Monument Farms in Weybridge.
 Not a fan of the milk mustache?
-Try some local butter from Vermont Creamery and Ploughgate Creamery among others.
+Try some local butter from Ploughgate Greamery and Vermont Greamery, among others.
 Learn about these producers and more below.